tomaDev/macbook-setup/README.md

 brew install iterm2 --cask
 open -a iTerm .
 ```
-The last step triggers an OS Popup to allow to open the new iTerm2 terminal
+The last step triggers an OS Popup to allow to open the new iTerm2 terminal.
 After the popup, you can close the old terminal and continue in iTerm2

 Going forward, iTerm2 will be referred to as terminal

 ```